christopherchapman.org

 The success or failure of the project is most important for the person who either has no degree at all, or who has a degree that is not prestigious.

-For the above person, the project succeeding may not mean a promotion, but it could possibly mean continued employment.
+For the above person, the project succeeding may not mean a promotion, but it could possibly merely mean continued employment.

 For the other people in the list, the stakes are less high.